J3ipy/Pets/README.md

-# Pets
+# Pets Automation App
+> Stopped 🛑

-A app made with React Native
+A app made with React Native.